Scorched earth: Harrying of the North

-Medieval Europe
+14th century

+Hundred Years' War

 During the Hundred Years' War, both the English and the French conducted chevauchée raids over the enemy territory to damage its infrastructure.

-Robert the Bruce counselled using those methods to hold off the forces of Edward I of England, who were Scotland, according to an anonymous 14th-century poem:
+Robert the Bruce counselled using scorched earth to frustrate the invasion of Scotland by Edward I of England, according to an anonymous 14th-century poem:

-In 1336, the defenders of Pilėnai, Lithuania, set their castle on fire and committed mass suicide to make the attacking Teutonic Order have only a Pyrrhic victory.

-The strategy was widely used in Wallachia and Moldavia, now mostly in Romania and Moldova.
-Prince Mircea the Elder used it against the Ottoman Empire in 1395, and Stephen the Great did the same as the Ottoman Army advanced in 1475 and 1476.
+Wars of Scottish Independence

 A slighting is the deliberate destruction, whether partial or complete, of a fortification without opposition.
 Sometimes, such as during the Wars of Scottish Independence and the English Civil War, it was done to render the structure unusable as a fortress.
 In England, adulterine (unauthorised) castles would usually be slighted if captured by a king.
-During the Wars of Scottish Independence, Robert the Bruce adopted a strategy of slighting Scottish castles to prevent them being occupied by the invading English.
+During the Wars of Scottish Independence, Robert the Bruce adopted a strategy of slighting Scottish castles to prevent them from being occupied by the invading English.

+Crusades

 A strategy of slighting castles in Palestine was also adopted by the Mamlukes during their wars with the Crusaders.

-Early modern era
+15th century

+Moldavian–Ottoman Wars

+Stephen the Great used scorched earth in the Carpathians against the Ottoman Army in 1475 and 1476.